-- (35) The participating States acknowledge the importance of the contribution of persons and organizations dedicated to the protection and improvement of the environment, and will allow them to express their concerns.
-They will promote greater public awareness and understanding of environmental issues and will co-operate in the field of environmental education, inter alia through exchanges of experience and results of research studies, development of educational programmes and ecological training. - (36) The participating States will co-operate bilaterally and multilaterally with a view to improving and co-ordinating their arrangements for prevention, early warning, exchange of information and mutual assistance in cases of industrial accidents likely to cause transboundary damage to the environment.
-They will also initiate the examination of key elements related to the transboundary character of industrial accidents, such as clean-up, restoration and liability. - The participating States agree to convene a Meeting on the protection of the environment.
+34. The participating States will strengthen international co-operation on natural resources and flora and fauna.
+They will promote early accession to, and effective implementation of, relevant agreements.
+They will also develop further effective measures to combat soil degradation and to protect flora, fauna and their habitats on the basis of the Declaration on this subject adopted by the ECE.
+They will intensify their exchanges of views and experience on ways and means of achieving a more rational use of natural resources. - 35.
+The participating States acknowledge the importance of the contribution of persons and organizations dedicated to the protection and improvement of the environment, and will allow them to express their concerns.
+They will promote greaterpublic awareness and understanding of environmental issues and will co-operate in the field of environmental education, inter alia through exchanges of experience and results of research studies, development of educational programmes and ecological training. - 36.
+The participating States will co-operate bilaterally and multilaterally with a view to improving and co-ordinating their arrangements for prevention, early warning, exchange of information and mutual assistance in cases of industrial accidents likely to cause transboundary damage to the environment.
+They will also initiate the examination of key elements related to the transboundary character of industrial accidents, such as clean up, restoration and liability. - 37.
+The participating States agree to convene a Meeting on the protection of the environment.
 This Meeting will take place in Sofia from 16 October to 3 November 1989.
-The aim of the Meeting is to elaborate recommendations on principles and guidelines for further measures and co-operation in new and important areas of environmental protection.
-The agenda, timetable and other organizational modalities are set out in Annex VI.
-The next Follow-up Meeting, to be held in Helsinki, commencing on 24 March 1992, will assess the results achieved at the Meeting.
+The aim of the meeting is to elaborate recommendations on principles and guidelines for further measures and co-operation in new and important areas of environmental protection.
+The agenda, timetable and other organizational modalities are set out in Annex VII.
+The next Follow-up meeting, to be held in Helsinki, commencing on 24 March 1992 will assess the results achieved at the meeting.